Meta Co-Training: Two Views are Better than One: Introduction

-Not unrelated to, and not to be confused with the idea of \emph{semi-supervised learning}, is \emph{self-supervised learning}.\footnote{There is also an SSL technique called \emph{self-training}.
+Not unrelated to, and not to be confused with the idea of \emph{\textbf{semi}-supervised learning}, is \emph{\textbf{self}-supervised learning}.\footnote{There is also an SSL technique called \emph{self-training}.
 Recognizing the unfortunate similarity of these three terms, SSL will always mean \emph{semi-supervised learning} in this text and we will not abbreviate the other terms.} In self-supervised learning a model is trained with an objective that does not require a label that is not evident from the data itself.
-Self-supervised learning was popularized by the BERT~\cite{SSL:ST-BERT} model for generating word embeddings for natural language processing (NLP) tasks.
+Self-supervised learning was popularized by the BERT model~\cite{SSL:ST-BERT} for generating word embeddings for natural language processing (NLP) tasks.
 BERT generates its embeddings by solving the \emph{pretext} task of masked word prediction.
-Pretext tasks present unsupervised objectives that are not directly related to any particular supervised objective we might desire to solve, but rather are solved in the hope of learning a suitable representation to more easily solve a downstream task.
-Due to the foundational nature of these models to the success of many models in NLP, or perhaps the fact that they serve as a foundation for other models to be built upon, these pretext learners are often referred to as \emph{foundation models}.
-Inspired by foundation models from NLP, several pretext tasks have been proposed for CV with associated foundation models that have been trained to solve them~\cite{SSL:ST-VICReg,SSL:ST-BYOL, SSL:ST-DINO, SSL:ST-MAE, SSL:ST-SimCLR, SSL:ST-EsViT, SSL:ST-SwAV, SSL:ST-DINOv2, SSL:ST-SimCLRv2,SSL:ST-MoCo}.
-Unlike NLP, the learned representations for images are often much smaller than the images themselves which yields the additional benefit of reduced computational effort when using the learned representations.
+Pretext tasks present unsupervised objectives that are not directly related to any particular supervised objective we might want to solve, but rather are solved in the hope of learning a suitable representation to more easily solve a downstream task.
+These pretext learners are often referred to as \emph{foundation models}.
+Several pretext tasks have been proposed for CV to train associated foundation models that solve them~\cite{SSL:ST-MAE,SSL:ST-SimCLR,SSL:ST-EsViT,SSL:ST-SwAV,SSL:ST-DINOv2,SSL:ST-MoCo}.
+The learned representations for images are often much smaller than the images themselves.
+As a consequence, this yields the additional benefit of reduced computational cost when using the learned representations.

-Typically, SSL requires the learner to make predictions on a large amount of unlabeled data as well as the labeled data during training.
-Furthermore, SSL often requires that the learner be re-trained~\cite{SSL:co-training, SSL:NST, SSL:Meta:LST,SSL:Meta:Imbalanced:CReST,SSL:ST:PL,SSL:PL:SemiBoost,SSL:ST-hierarchical,SSL:PL:Graph:MaxCut,SSL:PL:MixPseudoCluster,SSL:ST:DeepNoisy, SSL:ST-Semi} partially, or from scratch.
-Given the computational benefits of learning from a frozen representation, combining SSL and self-supervised learning is a natural idea.
-Additionally, the representation learner allows us to compress our data to a smaller size.
-This compression is beneficial not only because of the reduction in operations required that is associated with a smaller model, but also because it allows us to occupy less space on disk, in RAM, and in high bandwidth memory on hardware accelerators.